Error message

 Trigger price for stoploss sell orders cannot be below the lower circuit price.

-Last updated 21 June 2026
+Last updated 11 August 2026

-Trigger price rejected (stop-loss / circuit rule)
+Trigger price rejected (stop-loss, limit price and circuit rules)

 In short